kozmaadrian/mhast-demo/tools/forms/libs/form-ui/README.md

 - Array fields always exist in the JSON (`[]`) even when empty.
 With `renderAllGroups: true`, optional arrays are also present as empty arrays by default.
 - Inputs inside array items are named using bracketed indices (e.g., `tutorialList[0].title`) so `updateData()` can map them back correctly.
 - Removing an item reindexes subsequent UI inputs; state is re-collected on next `updateData()`.
 - Arrays of objects render as nested groups; their nav items are clickable and scroll to the array’s group container.
+Adding/removing/reordering is data-first (mutations via `FormModel`), then the UI rebuilds.
 - Arrays of primitives render via `InputFactory.createArrayInput()` as a compact repeatable input list.

+#### Data-first mutation API

+- `FormModel` exposes centralized mutations used by the generator and UI handlers:
+  - `pushArrayItem(data, arrayPath, newItem)`
+  - `removeArrayItem(data, arrayPath, index)`
+  - `reorderArray(data, arrayPath, fromIndex, toIndex)`
+  - `ensureObjectAtPath(data, path, objectSchema)`
+- `FormGenerator` exposes command wrappers:
+  - `commandActivateOptional(path)`
+  - `commandAddArrayItem(arrayPath)`
+  - `commandRemoveArrayItem(arrayPath, index)`
+  - `commandReorderArrayItem(arrayPath, fromIndex, toIndex)`
+  - `commandResetAll()`

+All UI actions call these commands, which: `updateData()` → mutate JSON via `FormModel` → `rebuildBody()` → validate.

 ### Positioning and visuals (CSS)

 - Sidebar tabs remain a fixed vertical strip; expanding opens the content panel to the right.
-- `.form-side-panel.form-inline-panel` is sticky and right-aligned (negative right margin technique).
-The panel’s main area limits height and enables internal scrolling for the navigation tree.
-The factory also auto-switches the panel between inline and floating when it would be off-screen, to keep navigation and the blue marker visible.
+- `.form-side-panel.form-inline-panel` is sticky and right-aligned (negative right margin).
+The panel limits height to the viewport and enables internal scrolling for the navigation tree.
+Auto-floating is disabled; it stays inline.
+- Reset button (optional) shows a red confirm state before performing the reset.
 - `.form-ui-highlight-overlay` is an absolute 2px bar placed along the left edge of the form container; `HighlightOverlay` computes top/height.
 - Smooth scrolling to groups is enabled via `.form-ui-body { scroll-behavior: smooth; }`.